jorge2412/DataLake2/Cloud Computing/Azure IaaS/Session 2 - Hands On (Draft)/Azure VM HOL.md

 <a name="Overview"></a>
 ## Overview ##

-The Azure Virtual Machine service provides access to a seemingly immeasurably large array of hardware, networking, operating system (OS), and software combinations that you can use to support your custom workloads in the cloud.
-Virtual Machines (VMs) fall into the the Infrastructure-as-a-Service (IaaS) model of Cloud Computing resources, abstracting away the management of the physical hardware, while allowing access to the computing resources.
-This arrangement allows you the greatest flexibility and control, while at the same time incurring the responsibility for maintenance and upkeep tasks (such as applying OS and Security patches) necessitated by the operating system.
+The Azure Virtual Machine service provides access to a vast array of hardware, networking, operating system (OS), and software combinations that you can use to support custom workloads in the cloud.
+Virtual Machines (VMs) fall into the Infrastructure-as-a-Service (IaaS) model of cloud computing, abstracting away the management of the physical hardware while allowing access to the computing resources.
+This arrangement affords users flexibility and control, while at the same time offloading the responsibility for maintenance and upkeep tasks such as applying patches to the operating system.
 You can learn more about IaaS and other cloud computing models [here](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29).

 It has been widely reported that Microsoft has gone through profound changes in the past several years.
 One facet of these changes is an embrace of both Linux and Open Source technologies.
 The VMs that you create and manage in Microsoft Azure are not limited to just Windows Server images, but also include a wide selection of Linux VMs, including Ubuntu, Red Hat, Debian, SUSE, Oracle, and CentOS distributions.
 If those do not meet your needs, you can also follow [these instructions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-classic-create-upload-vhd) to upload your own VM image.

 In this lab, you will learn how you can use the gallery of proconfigured VM images in the Azure Portal to provision an Ubuntu Linux VM.
 You will then see how you can use a Secure Shell (SSH) terminal to log in to your VM and perform several installation and customization tasks in order to allow it act as a simple web server.
 You will also see how you can work with Network Security Group rules to govern the network traffic to and from your VM.

 <a name="Objectives"></a>
 ### Objectives ###